MicrosoftDocs/azure-dev-docs/articles/java/eclipse-microprofile/deploy-microprofile-payara-micro-java-app-with-maven-plugin.md

        curl http://localhost:8080/data/hello
     ```

-5. You should see the following message displayed: **Hello World**
+5. You should see the following message displayed: **Hello World**.

-## Configure Maven Plugin for Azure App Service
+## Configure the Maven plugin for Azure App Service

 In this section, you configure the Payara Micro project **pom.xml** file so that Maven can deploy the app to Azure App Service on Linux.